 You don’t necessarily lose your appetite, you can ‘feel’ starving but these feelings become the norm, like living with a pain that’s been present for years.
 In periods of starvation (also extreme crash dieting and bulimia) endorphins are released to relieve pain and this in itself can become addictive.

-Clients often tell me they feel fit and have great energy, when in fact the body is being eaten away.
-This is a useful device if you need to find strength to search for food during famine but all feelings of wellbeing and energy disappearas the illness takes it toll on both body and brain.
+Clients often tell me they feel fit and have great energy, when in fact their body is being eaten away.
+This is a useful device if you need to find the strength to search for food during famine but all feelings of well-being and energy disappear as the illness takes its toll on both body and brain.

-So these endorphins are similar to opiates and like heroin ‘have a profound effect on the mind and body.
-Emotional numbness acts like pain relief, creating a zombie like state and adhedonia, the inability to enjoy the pleasures of life.
+So these endorphins are similar to opiates, and like heroin ‘have a profound effect on the mind and body.
+Emotional numbness acts like pain relief, creating a zombie-like state and anhedonia (the inability to enjoy the pleasures of life).
 Memory loss of crucial moments of the day can be very upsetting, as can lack of empathy and a general detachment from the real world.

 If you have no experience of anorexia yourself you may have experienced the release of endorphins on exertion, for example in periods of exercise.
 Marathon runners experience rushes of endorphins to relieve pain and allow them to take the body where it would not willingly go.
 Starvation, in anorexia, does this too.
-It’s used as a survival mechanism to help us through extreme events, like starvation, its stops us giving up.
+It’s used as a survival mechanism to help us through extreme events, like starvation, it stops us giving up.

-In recovery there is a loss of endorphin release.
+In recovery, there is a loss of endorphin release.
 Real feelings begin to return and with it the regaining of normal mental and physical experiences.
 Although this can be a difficult time and leads to relapse in some, many find support and move past this step to recovery.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.